pnp/blog/content/post/microsoft-365-pnp-community-april-2021-update.md

 -   Updates to
     [react-staffdirectory](https://github.com/pnp/sp-dev-fx-webparts/tree/master/samples/react-staffdirectory)
     by [Ari Gunawan](https://twitter.com/kuboconcept) which
-    shows current user\'s colleagues, and allows the user to search AD directory
+    shows current user's colleagues, and allows the user to search AD directory
 -   Other to numerous SPFx web part and extension samples by our awesome community members!
-How to find what\'s relevant for you?
+How to find what's relevant for you?
 Take advantage of our SharePoint Framework web part and extension sample galleries - includes also solutions which work in Microsoft Teams
 -   Web Part sample gallery - <http://aka.ms/spfx-webparts>